Nickel–Strunz classification

 Nickel–Strunz classification is a scheme for categorizing minerals based upon their chemical composition, introduced by German mineralogist Karl Hugo Strunz (24 February 1910 – 19 April 2006) in his Mineralogische Tabellen (1941).
 The 4th and the 5th edition was also edited by Christel Tennyson (1966).
 It was followed by A.S.
 Povarennykh with a modified classification (1966 in Russian, 1972 in English).

 As curator of the Mineralogical Museum of Friedrich-Wilhelms-Universität (now known as the Humboldt University of Berlin), Strunz had been tasked with sorting the museum's geological collection according to crystal-chemical properties.
 His book Mineralogical Tables, has been through a number of modifications; the most recent edition, published in 2001, is the ninth (Mineralogical Tables by Hugo Strunz and Ernest H. Nickel (31 August 1925 – 18 July 2009)).
-James A. Ferraiolo was responsible for it at Mindat.org.
 The IMA/CNMNC supports the Nickel–Strunz database.

 Nickel–Strunz code scheme

 The Nickel–Strunz code scheme is NN.XY.##x, where: